 3) Organize for Lazy Readers

-4) Make your design consistant
+4) Make your design consistent

 5) Brings associate image according to dual coding theory

-This blog for spreading some of my thoughts and research as a ux psychological designer in the field of UX.
+This blog for spreading some of my thoughts and research as a UX psychological designer in the field of UX.
 I initially wanted to make this blog way shorter than it should be but I think I went overboard, talking about the things that may necessary for beginners and experts.
 However, I hope you enjoyed reading this blog post and as a newbie, not an experienced UXer.
-It’s more for me because there are many people around me who come from psychology background to pursuing a UX career.
+It’s more for me because there are many people around me who come from a psychology background to pursuing a UX career.
 That was the motivation behind writing this blog.